Content on this page was generated by AI and has not been manually reviewed.

 How long should I keep DNS logs?

 A: Retention depends on compliance and business needs.
 A common baseline is 90 days for quick incident response, with longer retention in a secure archive for forensics.
-What Happens When a Discord Server Owner Leaves: Ownership Transfers, Admin Prep, and Real-World Tips
+Creating a discord server the ultimate guide: Setup, Roles, Channels, Bots, Security, and Growth 2026

 How can I prevent DNS log tampering?